 This week on "Tails" from The Center",

-On March 9, we will be offering tours of the Center FREE to the public as part of Meet the Neighbors.
-Registration is required, but the tour is free.
-After that on most Fridays and Saturdays at 1:30pm throughout the summer and fall, our guests will see how we get a horse read for adoption through training and rehabilitation, meet some of our most interesting horses, and then proceed to the Equine Kitchen where they will prepare delectable treats for our horses.
+Kentucky Equine Adoption Center is pleased to offer tours through the horse country.
+On most Fridays and Saturdays at 1:30pm throughout the summer and fall, our guests will see how we get a horse read for adoption through training and rehabilitation, meet some of our most interesting horses, and then proceed to the Equine Kitchen where they will prepare delectable treats for our horses.
 Our guests will become our “Equine Chefs” and be able to visit the horses afterwards and feed their treats to them.

 To prepare for the tours, our staff did a test run a couple of weeks ago and we were surprised at what our horses liked and disliked!
 We used a broad selection of food items: apples, carrots, peppermints, alfalfa cubes, and a smattering of toppings or food that these items could be dipped into such as Cheerios, grain, molasses and peanut butter.